Options

 The optionPrefix

-attribute, if present, specifies the prefix for option names within the command.
-If set, then arguments starting with this prefix will be considered an option name, regardless of their position respective to other arguments in the command-line.
+attribute, if present, specifies the prefix for option names within the subcommand.
+If set, then arguments starting with this prefix will be considered an option name, regardless of their position respective to other arguments in the command line.

 Flag option

-The flag option accepts no parameter, but has a value that will be either the result of the parsing callback, if specified, or true
+The flag option accepts no parameter, but has a value that will be either the result of the parsing callback, if one is specified, or true

 If you need a boolean-valued option that accepts a single parameter, use the single option instead.
 To make the parameter optional, use the function option with a parameter count of [0, 1]